kdbinsidebrains/site/_features/09-watches.md

 ## Watching Expressions

-You can add a watching expressing by typing it in the editor at the top, pressing 'Insert' button of using context menu.
+You can add a watching expressing by typing it in the editor at the top, pressing 'Insert' button of using the context menu.

 ![expressions.png](/assets/images/features/watches/expressions.png)